Cinema One: History

 The channel was launched on June 12, 1994, when i-Channel merged with Classic 21 to form Sky 1, launching morning schedules containing public affairs, business, music and mostly Philippine movies.
 Later, public affairs and business programs were removed from Sky 1 programming and, from there, would form cable news channel Sarimanok News Network (now ABS-CBN News Channel); and Sky 1 was rebranded as the Pinoy Blockbuster Channel on April 18, 1998, with its programming now focused solely on locally-produced films.

 On May 20, 2001, Pinoy Blockbuster Channel was rebranded again as Cinema One and added foreign movies to its schedule.

-In this move, Cinema One got its current name as suggested by former ABS-CBN president and COO Federico M. Garcia.

-The rebrand to Cinema One also reflected the channel’s repositioning to cater to other markets, such as the premium A and B social classes.
+In this move, Cinema One received its current name as suggested by former ABS-CBN president and COO Federico M. Garcia; the rebrand to Cinema One also reflected the channel’s repositioning to cater to other markets, such as the premium A and B social classes.

-As part of the relaunch, the movie channel also launched weekly original programs to complement the movie blocks.
+As part of the relaunch, the movie channel also launched weekly original programs to complement the movie blocks, including Cinema News, Persona,’ Cover Story, and Review Night.

-Some of these were ‘Cinema News,’ ‘Persona,’ ‘Cover Story,’ and ‘Review Night,’ among others.

-In 2015, the channel took it up a notch when it embraced the scripted content genre and aired the mini-series ‘Single/Single’ starring Shaina Magdayao and Matteo Guidicelli.

-For a time, through its innovations and strong content library, Cinema One became the undisputed leading cable channel in the Philippines.